ruuda/musium/docs/configuration.md

 The high pass filter is not perfect.
 It has a gain of -3&nbsp;dB at the cutoff frequency, and a rolloff of -12&nbsp;dB per octave.
 For example, at a cutoff frequency of 50&nbsp;Hz, a 25&nbsp;Hz tone would be diminished by 15&nbsp;dB.

+### exec_pre_playback_path

+When Musium starts playback from an idle state, it can optionally execute a program before continuing.
+For example, you can use this to ensure that your speakers are powered on.
+See the page about [Trådfri control](tradfri.md) for how to do this with Ikea Trådfri outlets.

+The value is the path of a program to be executed.
+It is not possible to pass arguments to the program.
+Instead, you can create a shell script that will call the program with the required arguments.
+Musium waits for the program to exit before starting playback.
+However, if the program does not finish within TODO seconds, Musium starts playback anyway.

+This setting is optional.
+When it is not set, Musium starts playback instantly.

+### exec_post_idle_path

+After playback ends, Musium can optionally execute a program.
+For example, you can use this to turn your speakers off when there is no longer any music playing.
+See the page about [Trådfri control](tradfri.md) for how to do this with Ikea Trådfri outlets.

+The value is the path of a program to be executed.
+It is not possible to pass arguments to the program.
+Instead, you can create a shell script that will call the program with the required arguments.

+You can control the time between playback ending, and executing the program, with the `idle_timeout_seconds` setting.
+If playback resumes within this time, Musium does not execute the post-idle program.
+It _will_ execute the pre-playback program when playback resumes, regardless of whether the post-idle program was executed.

+This setting is optional.

+### idle_timeout_seconds

+The time between playback ending, and executing the post-idle program, in seconds.
+This setting is optional and defaults to three minutes.
+This setting is only useful in combination with `exec_post_idle_path`.